Oliveiras96/interactive-pricing-component-main/README.md

 # Built with

-- HTML 5
+- HTML5
 - CSS Flexbox, CSS grid layouts
 - Javascript (ES6)
-- Mobile First layout
+- Mobile First workflow

 # What I Learned

-For this project I learned how to work with *range* and *checkbox* inputs and it's styles.
+For this project I learned how to work with *range* and *checkbox* inputs and how to style them.
 I also applyed some CSS grid template area.
-Last, used Javascript to manipulate some information on the page.
+Last, used Javascript to manipulate some information on the page such as the price discount for yearly plans.

-It sems like a pretty basic project, but I am very satisfied with the results.
+It seems like a pretty basic project, but I am very satisfied with the results.